microsoft/graphitation/packages/graphql-eslint-rules/README.md

 # GraphQL eslint rules

-This package contains eslint rules listed below:
+This package contains the following eslint rules:

 - missing-apollo-key-fields: Enforce selecting specific key fields when they are available on the GraphQL type
 - operation-naming-conventions: Enforce descriptive operation names based on the package they reside in